hashicorp/go-kms-wrapping/examples/plugin-cli/README.md

 Running the cli will:
-- Initialize a go-plugin vault transit.
+- Initialize a Vault `transit` plugin.
-- Encrypt a plaintext secret using the plugin vault transit wrapper.
+- Encrypt a plaintext secret using the plugin Vault `transit` wrapper.
-- Decrypt the cipher text secret using the plugin vault transit wrapper.
+- Decrypt the cipher text secret using the plugin Vault `transit` wrapper.
 - Validate that the decrypted plaintext matches the original plaintext.

 Expected output from a successful execution: